insooeric/Gomoku-AI/README.md

 ---

 ## Overview
-This project is build in .NET 8, with two API endpoints that receives 2D Board, Depth/Iteration, and Rule.
+This project is built in .NET 8, with two API endpoints that receives 2D Board, Depth/Iteration, and Rule.
 The project implements a Gomoku (also known as Five in a Row) game with following AI algorithms for move evaluation and selection:
 1. **Monte Carlo Tree Search** and **Priority**
 2. **Minimax**, **Alpha-beta puring**, and **Heuristic Scoring**